Rishiofficial432-432/lexus/problem.md

 ---

-## How Lexus Solves This Problem
+## How LEXUS Solves This Problem

-The Student/Teacher Portal in Lexus is a purpose-built solution that directly addresses every challenge outlined above, creating a modern, secure, and efficient ecosystem for classroom management.
+The Student/Teacher Portal in LEXUS is a purpose-built solution that directly addresses every challenge outlined above, creating a modern, secure, and efficient ecosystem for classroom management.

 -   **Solving Manual Inefficiency:** The portal replaces paper and roll calls with a fast, digital check-in process.
 Teachers start a session with a single click, and students check in instantly, saving valuable class time.
 The **Live Attendance Dashboard** provides the real-time view that educators lack with manual systems.

 -   **Ensuring Attendance Integrity:** The core problem of "buddy punching" is solved by the **Location-Aware Attendance** feature.
 When enabled, the system uses the student's device GPS to verify they are physically within a set radius of the classroom, making it impossible for an absent student to be marked present by a friend.

--   **Providing Actionable Insights:** Lexus's portal moves beyond simple record-keeping.
+-   **Providing Actionable Insights:** LEXUS's portal moves beyond simple record-keeping.
 The **Analytics Dashboard** automatically calculates attendance rates for the entire class and for each individual student.
 This empowers educators to instantly identify students with declining attendance who may be at risk, fulfilling a critical need for data-driven student support.

 -   **Unifying Planning and Communication:** The integrated **Curriculum Log** solves the problem of disconnected information.
 Teachers can log the day's topic and activities directly within the portal.
 Students see this information right alongside their check-in confirmation, creating a single source of truth for the day's session and helping absent students catch up easily.